 I believe Biblical Hebrew (BH) should be learned as a living language, spoken and enjoyed in every way one would learn a second language.
 But there’s a problem: We only have about 8000 words of Biblical Hebrew, and if we include all possible evidence, our corpus is still much smaller than any modern language (and is highly literary in form).
 Basically, there’s not enough evidence to reconstruct a vernacular for everyday speech.
 So what do we do?
 There’s two options: (1) You can coin neologisms and invent constructions based on existing evidence.
 That’s a perfectly legitimate approach.
 Some people do it really well, and I appreciate their hard work.
 But let me suggest a better way with richer rewards: learn to speak Modern Hebrew (MH) too.
 It is well studied, and thanks to the work of incredible linguists like Edit Doron, we have a good sense of the continuities and discontinuities between BH and MH.

 Now, I think you should learn to speak BH for as much BH that there is.
 I’m not arguing we should teach BH by teaching MH (Israeli children still have to learn BH!).
 My claim here is simply that when the BH evidence ends and our imaginations must begin, there are far more benefits to using MH to supplement the evidence.
 We can either spend years learning BH and an artificial reconstruction of its gaps––one that an infinitesimal amount of people on the planet are truly fluent in––or we can learn BH and MH alongside each other and have access to the media, culture, scholarship, and history of nine million MH speakers.
 In other words: Why use Joe teacher’s invented BH word for computer when you can learn מחשב and be understood by millions of Israelis?
+At worst, our errors are Hebrew errors (rather than, say, English ones).

 I understand there are issues here.
 Learning MH will not make you fluent in BH.
 Compared to BH, there are perhaps more differences in MH than similarities (there is a case to be made that because language evolution in motivated in certain specified and constrained ways, some features of MH today may have been inevitable for BH).
 I am aware that MH is not simply BH on the streets of Tel Aviv.
 It is part Bible, part mishna, part Aramaic, along with various Slavic, Indo-European, and Semitic influences.
 The syntax is significantly influenced by Indo-European elements (not the first semitic language to borrow in this way — go read Akkadian!), an entire section of the lexicon is basically neologisms from English, and there are many aspects of MH that ancient Israelites would not understand, including its pronunciation.